khaosophy/gameventory/README.md

 * Randomize!
   * Pick the host, number of players, and length of time and have the app pick a game for you from the host's inventory.

+## Brand

+The logo was created using [FreeLogo Design](freelogodesign.org).
+The sunburst color is #e78200.
+The font is AudioWide using #650d88 as a color.

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 In the project directory, you can run: